+Asthma in older adults may be harder to diagnose.
 It can be hard to tell asthma from other conditions that are more common in older adults.
-For instance, wheezing can occur in asthma and heart failure.
-And a long-term cough can occur in asthma and chronic obstructive pulmonary disease (COPD).
-Both heart failure and COPD are more common as people get older.
+These include heart failure and chronic obstructive pulmonary disease (COPD).
+These diseases may cause symptoms that are like asthma, such as wheezing.

 Coughing, especially at night

-Shortness of breath
+Feeling short of breath